Rebecca’s Contact Details

 It took the excitement, fear and drama of the Egyptian uprising of 2011-13 for me to recognise that the coping strategies my body and mind had developed for managing stress were not always working in my best interests.
 It was at least a year before I learned to recognise the physical symptoms I was suffering from as ‘trauma’.

 In many ways the label was irrelevant, except that it helped me find the therapy that worked for me, and to develop a more effectively therapeutic way of working with my clients and students.
-But we don’t have to have gone through ‘trauma’, to benefit from developing a more articulate and coherent relationship with our bodies; how they hold and process our experiences and how we might have more choice about that.
+But we don’t have to have gone through ‘trauma’, to benefit from developing a more articulate and coherent relationship with our bodies and minds; how they hold and process our experiences and how we might have more choice about that.

 My Training